Ratlines (World War II): Bishop Hudal's network

 Austrian Catholic bishop Alois Hudal, a Nazi sympathiser, was rector of the Pontificio Istituto Teutonico Santa Maria dell'Anima in Rome, a seminary for Austrian and German priests, and "Spiritual Director of the German People resident in Italy".
 After the end of the war in Italy, Hudal became active in ministering to German-speaking prisoners of war and internees who were being held in camps throughout Italy.
 In December 1944, the Allies allowed the Vatican to appoint a representative to visit the German-speaking civil internees in Italy, a job assigned to Hudal.

 Hudal used this position to aid the escape of wanted Nazi war criminals, including Franz Stangl (commanding officer of the Treblinka extermination camp), Gustav Wagner (commanding officer of the Sobibor extermination camp), Alois Brunner (responsible for the Drancy internment camp near Paris and in charge of deportations in Slovakia to Nazi concentration camps), Erich Priebke (who was responsible for the Ardeatine massacre), and SS officer Adolf Eichmann (architect of the Holocaust); Hudal was later unashamedly open about his role.
 Some of these wanted men were being held in internment camps; generally lacking identity papers, they would be enrolled in camp registers under false names.
 Other Nazis hid in Italy and sought Hudal out after learning about his role in assisting escapes.
 In his memoirs, Hudal said of his actions, "I thank God that He [allowed me] to visit and comfort many victims in their prisons and concentration camps and to help them escape with false identity papers."
 He explained that in his eyes:

 The Allies' War against Germany was not a crusade, but the rivalry of economic complexes for whose victory they had been fighting.
 This so-called business ... used catchwords like democracy, race, religious liberty and Christianity as a bait for the masses.
 All these experiences were the reason why I felt duty bound after 1945 to devote my whole charitable work mainly to former National Socialists and Fascists, especially to so-called 'war criminals'.

 According to Mark Aarons and John Loftus, Hudal was the first Catholic priest to dedicate himself to establishing escape routes.
 The Rome office of the International Committee of the Red Cross (ICRC) issued refugees Laissez-passer documents allowing passage from Italy.
 These were accepted as de facto passports in South America.
 Although typically required to be signed for in person, blank forms were accessible to Hudal and the signature of the ICRC official was confirmed to be forged in a number of cases.
+In a 1948 letter, Hudal directly asked President of Argentina Juan Perón to grant 5,000 visas for fleeing Germans and Austrians.